ahnpj/soc-analyst-portfolio/labs/endpoint-triage/powershell/Lab01-powershell-endpoint-triage-basics/Lab01-powershell-endpoint-triage-basics.md

 - `Select-String -Path .\captain-hat.txt -Pattern "hat"`

 ### Why I Used These Commands
 - I used `Sort-Object` to quickly identify unusually large files.
     - `Where-Object` let me narrow down results to specific file types or names.
+      - For example, `Get-ChildItem | Where-Object -Property Name -like "ship*"` helped me filter for files with names containing "ship".
+      - I also practiced filtering by extension, like `Get-ChildItem | Where-Object -Property Extension -eq ".txt"`.
+- `Where-Object` let me narrow down results to specific file types or names.
+    -  For example, `Get-ChildItem | Select-Object Name, Length` gave me a clean list of just file names and sizes.
 - `Select-Object` was useful when I only needed a subset of properties, reducing noise.
 - `Select-String` was chosen to replicate log searches, similar to `grep`, helping me locate strings of interest (like suspicious indicators).
+- I also learned about comparison operators (`-ne`, `-gt`, `-ge`, `-lt`, and `-le`) which let me filter objects based on numeric or conditional criteria, such as finding files greater than a certain size.

 ### Why This Matters
 Instead of manually checking each file, I automated the process: